 The speech was centered on analyzing which of the credit approval processes were actively transferable – or made sense to transfer or incorporate – from banks to industrial corporations.

 The speech went on to outline the initial phase of conceptualization, in which the company makes a fundamental decision for the systematic assessment of rating information, develops a system of expertise, and then implements this in a procedural manner through the selection of suitable instruments.
 Ultimately, the human factor must be considered, whereby, if possible, many different functions must be integrated into the risk management process.

 Ultimately, there is recognition that in order to professionalize and objectify the assessment process of supplier credits, in many ways it can certainly make sense to transfer banking processes and experiences to the credit management function of industrial companies.
-However, the instruments and procedures have to be adjusted to match the individual circumstances prevalent in industrial companies.
+However, the instruments and procedures have to be adjusted to match the in

 The credit insurers were represented by:

 - Dr. Thomas Langen, Senior Regional Director Germany, Central & Eastern Europe at Atradius N.V.

 - Michael Verhasselt, Head of Distribution at Euler Hermes Deutschland AG

 - Dr. Thomas Götting, Regional Commercial Director Northern Europe Region at Coface S.A.

 Industrial companies were represented by: